A question asked many times is how to score IELTS band 7 writing.

 There is a lesson here that explains the importance of identifying the task to make sure you fully answer all parts of the question.

 You must also have a clear position throughout.
-So if your opinion is not clear and you seem to change it during the essay, then this could be a problem for achieving an IELTS band 7 in this criteria.
+So if your opinion is not clear and you seem to change it during the essay, then this could be a problem for achieving an IELTS band 7 in this criterion.

 You also need to fully extend and support your ideas.
 So it is not enough just to put lots of ideas down - fewer ideas are better that are explained properly with reasons and examples.